amadeoas/spring-customerproducts/readme.md

 If an exception is thrown when processing a request by one of the controller then an internal error page is displayed on the browser.

+All the pages have at the footer, left hand side, a list of the languages supported represented by the flags of the countries the language originate from.
+The first of this flags corresponds to the language displayed in the shown page and subsequent pages.
+The next flags to this one are the other language supported, any of which can be clicked to change the language.

 ### Home view
 The 'Home' view gives an introduction to the web app.